 Poor (often difficult to sell)

-- Severe mechanical and/or cosmetic defects and is in poor running condition.
+- Severe mechanical and/or cosmetic defects.
+Poor running condition.

-- May have problems that cannot be readily fixed such as a damaged frame or a rusted-through body.
+- May have problems that cannot be fixed ie. a damaged frame or a rusted-through body.

 - Branded title (salvage, flood, etc.) or unsubstantiated mileage.

 So, you are ready to sell your car.